LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 a specific object composing the grid subset.

-The *edge* CPO and *edge_profiles* IDS leaves, designed for data storage of data on grid subsets, and their data format are presented in Table :numref:`tbl-cpo2ids_gridsubset_data`, while the data structure and detailed format of data on grid subsets in both data structures are shown in :numref:`lst-cpoids_gridsubset`.
+The *edge* CPO and *edge_profiles* IDS leaves, designed for data storage of data on grid subsets, and their data format are presented in :numref:`tbl-cpo2ids_gridsubset_data`, while the data structure and detailed format of data on grid subsets in both data structures are shown in :numref:`lst-cpoids_gridsubset`.